-Binghamton University's MS Accounting Tax Concentration is designed to prepare students for future careers as financial leaders in taxation.
+Binghamton University's MS Accounting taxation track is designed to prepare students for future careers as financial leaders in taxation.
 With a mixture of specialized and integrative tax courses, this one-year program provides a comprehensive understanding of modern tax and policy issues, developing the necessary skills to excel within accounting.

 While most accountants have a general understanding of basic tax principles, those who specialize in taxation establish professions as advisors, consultants, and strategists in tax-related issues for both individuals and organizations.
 Courses are taught by experts directly from the field, alongside Binghamton faculty, offering years of experience to ensure a quality blend of theory and practice.

 Students are required to complete 18 credits of tax-related courses which are available only through the MS Accounting Program.
-Admission to the concentration occurs only during the fall semester, and requires students to have an undergraduate degree in accounting from a U.S. accredited program.
+Admission to the taxation track occurs only during the fall semester, and requires students to have an undergraduate degree in accounting from a U.S. accredited program.

 Coursework and Curriculum